kwesialale/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 **Root cause:** Duplicate Address Detection (DAD) delays on the wired connection profile were interfering with how quickly the static IP was accepted after toggling the interface — disabling the DAD timeout and cycling the connection through `nmcli` resolved it.

 ## Problem 2.
-VirtualBox VT-x / Virtualization Error
+VirtualBox "Invalid Settings Detected" — VM Over-Provisioned

 **Issue:** VirtualBox flagged **"Invalid settings detected"** on the Kali VM, warning that the assigned Base Memory (6089 MB) was over 70% of my host's total 8GB RAM, and that more virtual CPUs were assigned than my host's 2 physical CPUs — both of which risked degrading VM performance or preventing the VM from starting cleanly.